-Plymouth Community Ambulance Association (PCAA) provides Emergency Medical Service to a Seventy square mile coverage area consisting of eleven municipalities and approximately 110,000 permanent residents.
+Plymouth Community Ambulance Association (PCAA) provides Emergency Medical Service to a Seventy square mile coverage area consisting of twelve municipalities and approximately 110,000 permanent residents.

 The population swells considerably during weekdays due in part to a large corporate and industrial presence, for which thousands more commute to work in our communities.
 The main district area is also a center for consumer activity with a significant number of commercial and retail venues.